amin-ruhul/e-com-template/README.md

 ## Getting Started

-Create an `.env.local` file in the root of the project and paste the `.env.example` file variable in it.
+Create an `.env.local` file in the root of the project and paste the `.env.example` file's variable in it.

 Run the development server: